KoljaB/TurnVoice/README.md

 # TurnVoice

-A command-line tool (currently in beta) to **transform voices** in YouTube videos with additional **translation** capabilities.
+A command-line tool (currently in pre-alpha) to **transform voices** in YouTube videos with additional **translation** capabilities.

 ## What to expect

-TurnVoice replaces the entire audio track of the video with a newly generated voice.
-As a result, all original sounds, including music and ambient noises, are **replaced by silence**, leaving only the new voice track.
-This approach ensures **clarity** in the newly generated voice but means that other audio elements from the original video will be absent in the output.

 - might not always achieve perfect lip synchronization, especially when translating to a different language
-- translation feature is currently in very alpha state (powered by Meta's nllb-200-distilled-600m) and still produces very imperfect results
+- translation feature is currently in experimental prototype state (powered by Meta's nllb-200-distilled-600m) and still produces very imperfect results
 - occasionally, the synthesis might introduce unexpected noises or distortions in the audio (we got WAY better reducing artifacts with the new v0.0.30 algo)

 ## Source Quality